-Dr. Keith Barron made a loan of \$2,000,000 to the Company.
-The loan is unsecured, bears interest at 2% per annum and matures upon notice of twelve months and one day from the Lender.
-The loan will be used for working capital and general corporate purposes as well as exploration expenses in Ecuador.
+The Company received the balance of the \$2,000,000 loan from Dr. Keith Barron, authorized by the Board of Directors on June 14, 2023.
+The loan is unsecured, bears interest at 2% per annum and matures upon notice of twelve months and one day from the lender.
+The loan will be used for working capital, general corporate purposes, and exploration expenses in Ecuador.

-The Company has implemented a number of cost-cutting measures to preserve cash and will continue to consider alternative sources of funding that would enable exploration activities, such as finishing the Anaconda mapping on Awacha and bring it to drill readiness in the following months.
+The Company has continued its cost-cutting measures to preserve cash and will continue to consider alternative sources of funding that would enable exploration activities, such as finishing the Anaconda mapping on Awacha and bring it to drill readiness in the following months.
 The proposed exploration activities are dependent on raising further funding.